dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### Is it a bad practice to make methods, lifecycle hooks or watchers async?

-It does not hurt, but it is a good practice to extract complex logic to methods instead and then call them from inside a lifecylce hook.
+It does not hurt, but it is a good practice to extract complex logic to methods instead and then call them from inside a lifecycle hook.

 ### How do I attach event listeners to a slot?